C0D1UM/technical-standard/angular/coding-styles/README.md

 ## Linter

 You should use [`eslint`](https://eslint.org/) instead of [`tslint`](https://palantir.github.io/tslint/) that is deprecated.
-The `eslint` is available to plug-ins that we suggest to use [`Angular ESLint`](https://github.com/angular-eslint/angular-eslint#migrating-an-angular-cli-project-from-codelyzer-and-tslint).
+The `eslint` is available to plug-ins which we suggest to use [`Angular ESLint`](https://github.com/angular-eslint/angular-eslint#migrating-an-angular-cli-project-from-codelyzer-and-tslint).

-After you install `eslint` with Angular plug-in. you have to configure following the style guild.
+After you install `eslint` with Angular plug-in.
+You may have to  valid some configuration following the style guild.

 ## Formatter